keithgroup/mbGDML/docs/source/tutorials/datasets.rst

 mbGDML provides a simple way to convert Cartesian coordinates, energies, or forces to a variety of units.

-.. automethod:: mbgdml.data.dataset.mbGDMLDataset.convertR
+.. automethod:: mbgdml.data.dataset.dataSet.convertR

-.. automethod:: mbgdml.data.dataset.mbGDMLDataset.convertE
+.. automethod:: mbgdml.data.dataset.dataSet.convertE

-.. automethod:: mbgdml.data.dataset.mbGDMLDataset.convertF
+.. automethod:: mbgdml.data.dataset.dataSet.convertF

 So, say we wanted to convert the energies and forces of ``my_dataset`` to kcal/mol and kcal/mol/A. The coordinates are already in Angstroms, so we just